Hot n Cold: Woe, Is Me version

 Atlanta-based metalcore band, Woe, Is Me covered the track for the compilation album Punk Goes Pop Volume 03., which was released on November 2, 2010.
 The song was leaked on October 6, 2010, and was officially released as a single for digital download on October 21, 2010.
 MTV News described the band's cover as "50 percent faithful to the original and.....
 50 percent punishing, metal and gravel-throated growls.
 It must be heard to be believed."
+The band would later cover another Katy Perry song, "Last Friday Night (T.G.I.F)", on the fourth volume, their cover being released as a single too.

 The Baseballs version

 "Hot n Cold" was covered by the German rockabilly cover band The Baseballs in 2009 from their debut album Strike!.
 Their cover charted in the band's home country of Germany, as well as in Finland and Switzerland.